NBISweden/AGAT/README.md

 ## Acknowledgements

 I would like to thank all contributors who have helped in any way for their valuable support.
-Special thanks to @kim-fehl, who does not appear among the contributors despite its involvement (see closed PR #558).
+Special thanks to @kim-fehl, who does not appear among the contributors despite its involvement (see PR #558).